-Continue reading “Quick Quips: (Literally) Bloody Hell”
+Continue reading “Quick Quips: What Is a Lie?”

-Continue reading “Quick Quips: First Month”
+Continue reading “Quick Quips: Now That’s Over…”

 In a BBC interview that went viral, ‘conservative’ commentator, writer, and ‘intellectual’ Ben Shapiro cut the conversation short with interviewer Andrew Neil.
 He has since apologised for his conduct and to Neil, but it was a perfect showcase of a previous point I’ve made about the likes of Shapiro.
 What he and his followers consider “intellectual” is in fact unrivalled arrogance, with no small dash of hypocrisy.